helm/helm-www/docs/overview.md

 * Test all 3 plugin types (CLI, getter, post-renderer).
 * Try building WebAssembly plugins with the new runtime (see [example plugins](https://github.com/scottrigby/h4-example-plugins))
 * SDK users: test the now-stable API.
 Try to break it and share your feedback.
-* Test your CI/CD pipelines and fix any script errors from the renamed flags.
+* Test your CI/CD pipelines and fix any script errors from the renamed CLI flags.
 * Test your post-renderer integrations.
 * Test registry authentication and chart installation in your OCI workflows.